 High quality live-in care in the comfort of your own home

-Most people who receive domiciliary care in their own home, may need increasing levels of support as overall health worsens due to age, increasing levels of frailty or the impact of living with conditions that affect older people.
+Many people who receive home care may eventually need increasing levels of support as overall health worsens due to age, increasing levels of frailty or the impact of living with conditions that affect older people.

-It may be that you need complex care, or overnight care and a visiting carer once or twice a day is unable to safely or effectively meet your overall needs.
+It may be that you need complex home care for a chronic or long-term health condition, or overnight support and a visiting carer once or twice a day is unable to safely or effectively meet your overall needs.
 Maybe you are living with a condition, like dementia or Parkinson’s which requires specialist support and consistency of care, which cannot easily be provided by a carer visiting for short periods of time.
 For families it can mean that they are required to provide increasing levels of care in between a domiciliary carer visiting which may not be practical.

 Benefits of live-in care